Topological data analysis on noisy quantum computers: Abstract

 \section{Abstract}

+Topological data analysis (TDA) is a powerful technique for extracting complex and valuable shape-related summaries of high-dimensional data.
+However, the computational demands of classical algorithms for computing TDA are exorbitant, and quickly become impractical for high-order characteristics.
 Quantum computers offer the potential of achieving significant speedup for certain computational problems.
-Yet, many existing quantum algorithms with notable asymptotic speedups require a degree of fault tolerance that is currently unavailable.
-The quantum algorithm for topological data analysis (TDA) by Lloyd et al. is believed to be one such algorithm.
-TDA is a powerful technique for extracting complex and valuable shape-related summaries of high-dimensional data.
-However, the computational demands of classical TDA algorithms are exorbitant, and quickly become impractical for high-order characteristics.
-In this paper, we present \NQTDA, the \emph{first} fully implemented end-to-end quantum machine learning algorithm needing only a short circuit-depth, that is applicable to non-handcrafted high-dimensional classical data, and with provable asymptotic speedup for certain classes of problems.
+Indeed, TDA has been purported to be one such problem, yet, quantum computing algorithms proposed for the problem, such as the original Quantum TDA (QTDA) formulation by Lloyd, Garnerone and Zanardi, require currently unavailable fault-tolerance.
+In this study, we present \NQTDA, a \emph{fully implemented end-to-end} quantum machine learning algorithm needing only a short circuit-depth, that is applicable to high-dimensional classical data, and with provable asymptotic speedup for certain classes of problems.
 The algorithm neither suffers from the data-loading problem nor does it need to store the input data on the quantum computer explicitly.
-Our approach includes three key innovations: (a) an efficient realization of the full boundary operator as a sum of Pauli operators; (b) a quantum rejection sampling and projection approach to restrict a quantum state to the simplices of the desired order in the given complex; and (c) a stochastic rank estimation method to estimate the topological features in the form of approximate Betti numbers.
-We present theoretical results that establish additive error guarantees for \NQTDA, along with the circuit and computational time and depth complexities for normalized output estimates, up to the error tolerance.
 The algorithm was successfully executed on quantum computing devices, as well as on noisy quantum simulators, applied to small datasets.
 Preliminary empirical results suggest that the algorithm is robust to noise.
-Finally, we provide target depths and noise level estimates to realize near-term, non-fault-tolerant quantum advantage.